Assassination of William McKinley: A day at the fair; excursion to Niagara Falls

-While in Buffalo, McKinley had two days of events: On Thursday, September 5, he was to deliver his address and then tour the fair.
+While in Buffalo, McKinley had two days of events.
+On Thursday, September 5, he was to deliver his address and then tour the fair.
 The following day, he was to visit Niagara Falls, and, on his return to Buffalo, meet the public at the Temple of Music on the Exposition grounds.
-Part of the reason for bringing McKinley repeatedly to the fair was to swell the gate receipts; the popular President's visit was heavily advertised.
+Part of the reason for bringing McKinley repeatedly to the fair was to swell the gate receipts; the popular president's visit was heavily advertised.
 The public reception at the Temple of Music was disliked by his personal secretary, George B. Cortelyou, who, concerned for the president's security, twice tried to remove it from the program.
-McKinley restored it every time; he wished to support the fair (he agreed with its theme of hemispheric cooperation), enjoyed meeting people, and was not afraid of potential assassins.
-When Cortelyou asked McKinley a final time to remove the event from the schedule, the president responded, "Why should I?
+McKinley restored it each time; he wished to support the fair (he agreed with its theme of hemispheric cooperation), enjoyed meeting people, and was not afraid of potential assassins.
+When Cortelyou asked McKinley a final time to cancel the event, the president responded, "Why should I?
 No one would wish to hurt me."
 Cortelyou warned McKinley that many would be disappointed since the president would not have time to shake hands with all who would line up to meet him.
 McKinley responded, "Well, they'll know I tried, anyhow."
-Unable to persuade the president to alter his schedule, Cortelyou telegraphed to authorities in Buffalo, asking them to arrange extra security.
+Unable to persuade the president to alter his schedule, Cortelyou telegraphed authorities in Buffalo, asking them to arrange extra security.

-On the morning of Thursday, September 5, the fair gates were opened at 6:00 a.m. to allow the crowds to enter early and seek good spots to witness the president's speech.
-The Esplanade, the large space near the Triumphal Bridge where the president was to speak, was filled with fairgoers; the crowd overflowed into the nearby Court of the Fountains.
+On Thursday morning, the fair gates were opened at 6:00 a.m. to allow the crowds to enter early and seek good spots to witness the president's speech.
+The Esplanade, the large space near the Triumphal Bridge where the president was to speak, was filled; the crowd overflowed into the nearby Court of the Fountains.
 Of the 116,000 fairgoers that day, about 50,000 are believed to have attended McKinley's speech.
 The route between the Milburn House and the site of the speech was packed with spectators; McKinley's progress by carriage to the fair with his wife was accompanied by loud cheering.
 He ascended to a stand overlooking the Esplanade, and after a brief introduction by Milburn, began to speak.

 William McKinley (to the left of center, with white shirtfront) delivers his final speech.